HPAC/ReLAPACK/README.md

 ReLAPACK offers a collection of recursive algorithms for many of LAPACK's compute kernels.
 Since it preserves LAPACK's established interfaces, ReLAPACK integrates effortlessly into existing application codes.
-ReLAPACK's routines not only to outperform reference LAPACK but also improve upon the performance of tuned implementations, such as OpenBLAS and MKL.
+ReLAPACK's routines not only outperform the reference LAPACK but also improve upon the performance of tuned implementations, such as OpenBLAS and MKL.

 Coverage
 --------